OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 *expression* % *expression*

 > Multiplication, integer division, and modulo.
 Both operands must have the same numeric type, and the result is of that same type.
 Multiplication does 256-bit arithmetic and does not check for overflow or underflow.
-Division and modulo panic if the second operand is zero.
+Division and modulo error if the second operand is zero.

 *expression* < *expression*